The GenAI Guide#

 GenAI capabilities used to be limited to researchers or folks in a few organizations.
 Not anymore.
-These capabilities are widely available, whether it be popular chat style interfaces, through apis, or embedded in other folks.
+These capabilities are widely available, whether it be popular chat style interfaces, through apis, or open models.
 This is a guide for those looking to navigate this rapidly changing field.

 Here’s what’s inside